Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Budget

 “Budget” is often correlated with lower quality.
-In terms of the boots we tested, price and quality correlations are not quite so clear.
-Our Best Budget pick is the KEEN Targhee IV ($165).
-This is a mid-height boot with a durable leather upper and Keen’s proprietary waterproof liner.
+In terms of the boots we tested, the correlation between price and quality is not quite as clear.
+Our Best Budget pick is the Merrell Moab 3 ($160).
+This boot employs a combination of pigskin leather and synthetic material to balance durability and cost savings.

-One way manufacturers can keep prices lower is by using a proprietary waterproof liner instead of jumping on the GORE-TEX wagon, a process that involves licensing, testing, and design requirements to meet the standards of the GORE-TEX brand.
 Proprietary liners vary from brand to brand in their degrees of breathability, and GORE-TEX has loads of data (and marketing) that suggests their liner is the most breathable.
 However, all the proprietary liners are quite effective at keeping water out.

 The less expensive models in our guide typically have synthetic or partially synthetic uppers.
 Synthetic uppers are less expensive to produce and generally breathe much better than boots with all-leather uppers, while a fully leather upper is much more durable than synthetics.